 Quarles and Brady, LLP

 WI State Council Diversity, Inclusion and Workflex Director

 Term Began: 1/1/14

 Choua Yang is currently a Training and Development Specialist with PAi in De Pere, WI, a 401k plan administrator.
 Most recently, she was in an HR Business Partner for KI, a contract furniture manufacturer based out of Green Bay.
 In her current role, not only does she provide performance management, employee relations and recruiting services to her internal clients, she also serves as the Affirmative Action Coordinator.
 Prior to that, Choua was with the Northeast Wisconsin Technical College and served on the Affirmative Action/Equal Opportunity committee.
 Choua has also been quite active in the local SHRM Green Bay Area chapter, which began when she joined the Diversity committee as a member in 2008.
 In 2010, she added on Certification volunteer duties by taking on a Co-chair role.
-In 2011, Choua then assumed the Diversity committee Chair position and has been serving in both roles since.
+In 2011, Choua then assumed the Diversity committee Chair position and served in both roles through the end of 2013.